Understanding multi-fidelity training of machine-learned force-fields: Methodology

-To account for the difference between the labelling methods, we model the atomic energy $\epsilon$ using a method-independent backbone $b$ together with a method-specific readout head $r$.
+To account for differences between labelling methods, we model the atomic energy $\epsilon$ from Eq.~\eqref{eq:decomposition} using a method-independent backbone $b$ together with a method-specific readout head $r$:

-The backbone contains the parameters $\theta_b$ that are independent of the labelling method $\mathcal{M}$, and the readout head contains the parameters $\theta_r^\mathcal{M}$ that are specific to each $\mathcal{M}$. $Z_a$ is the atomic number of atom $a$ and $\mu^\mathcal{M}$ is a method-dependent offset (cf.\ Table~\ref{tab:e0s} of the Appendix).
+The backbone contains the parameters $\theta_b$ that are independent of the method $\mathcal{M}$, whereas the readout head contains the parameters $\theta_r^\mathcal{M}$ that are specific to each $\mathcal{M}$. $Z_a$ is the atomic number of atom $a$ and $\mu^\mathcal{M}$ is a method-dependent offset (cf.\ Table~\ref{tab:e0s} of the Appendix).

-Unless otherwise stated, we use an adapted version of the MACE architecture with the following hyperparameters to model $\hat{E}^\mathcal{M}$: 2 message passing layers, a radial cutoff of 5\,\AA, 8~Bessel radial expansion functions, 256~hidden channels, $\ell_\text{max} = 3$, and a maximum correlation order of 3.\cite{Batatia-22} These settings result in a total of $\approx$\,3M trainable parameters.
+Unless otherwise stated, we use an adapted version of the MACE architecture with the following hyperparameters to model $\hat{E}^\mathcal{M}$: 2 message passing layers, a radial cutoff of \qty{5}{\angstrom}, 8~Bessel radial expansion functions, 256~hidden channels, $\ell_\text{max} = 3$, and a maximum correlation order of 3.\cite{Batatia-22} The first readout layer is a linear map from the hidden channels to the output dimension, which is 1 for energy predictions.
+The second readout layer is a multi-layer perceptron (MLP) with one hidden layer of 16 units and a SiLU activation function.
+These settings result in a total of \num{\approx 3}$\,$M trainable parameters.

-As part of our ablation studies, we also train models of the Allegro architecture.\cite{Musaelian-22-04} We use a two-layer model with $\ell_\text{max}=2$, a radial cutoff of 5\,\AA, 8 radial basis functions, and 64 and 256 channels for the equivariant and invariant features, respectively.
-These settings result in a total of $\approx$\,1M trainable parameters.
+As part of our ablation studies, we also train models of the Allegro architecture.\cite{Musaelian-22-04} We use a two-layer model with $\ell_\text{max}=2$, a radial cutoff of \qty{5}{\angstrom}, 8 radial basis functions, and 64 and 256 channels for the equivariant and invariant features, respectively.
+All readout heads are MLPs with one hidden layer of 128 units and a SiLU activation function.
+These settings result in a total of \num{\approx 1}M trainable parameters.